Speak to an expert today 01270 440 341 020 3633 2107

 arrow

-Gyms can be busy places, with different types of equipment, group workout classes and individuals moving around.
-These factors can all contribute to risks in the gym, which is why it’s important for owners or managers to complete a gym risk assessment and maintain good health and safety in the gym.
+Gyms are busy places, with different types of equipment, group workout classes and individuals moving around.
+These factors can all cause hazards in a gym, which is why it’s important for owners or managers to complete a gym risk assessment and maintain good health and safety in the gym.

 What To Include In A Gym Risk Assessment

 Investing time in a gym risk assessment protects members and ensures you comply with health and safety legislation.
-Moreover, it makes you a responsible gym owner who prioritises the safety of staff and clients.
+It also makes you a responsible gym owner who prioritises the safety of your staff and clients.
 A risk assessment for a gym can cover a number of areas, from hygiene and ventilation to equipment maintenance and member education.

 A risk assessment identifies hazards and areas of concern, and sets out how these can be reduced.
 Gym owners can then complete method statements, which set out exactly how individual tasks should be completed.
 Some of the areas that should be covered in a gym risk assessment are: